-Located on the western end of Great George Street is Chinatown, home to the oldest Chinese community and largest Chinese arch in Europe, a symbol of good luck and fortune.
+Located on the western end of Great George Street is Chinatown, home to the oldest Chinese community in Europe and the largest Chinese arch of its kind outside of China, a powerful symbol of good luck and fortune.

 The area along Great George Street has been redeveloped numerous times to provide residential buildings and social housing.
 The majority of the most recent iterations of these were cleared in the early 2000's to make way for Urban Splash's Tribeca regeneration scheme, which stalled due to the 2007/8 recession.